2024 Omloop Het Nieuwsblad (women's race)

-The 2024 Omloop Het Nieuwsblad was a road cycling one-day race that took place on 24 February in Belgium, starting in Gent and finishing in Ninove.
-It was the 19th edition of the Omloop Het Nieuwsblad for Women and the fourth event of the 2024 UCI Women's World Tour.
+The 2024 Omloop Het Nieuwsblad was the 19th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which took place on 24 February, starting in Ghent and finishing in Ninove.
+It was the fourth event of the 2024 UCI Women's World Tour.

 The race was won by Dutch rider Marianne Vos of Visma–Lease a Bike in a sprint finish.
 Second-placed finisher Lotte Kopecky of Team SD Worx–Protime took the lead in the UCI Women's World Tour standings.